 Underneath Your interests you’ll also come across the Advertisers and Businesses tab.
 Here you can see all the companies that in the past 7 days have uploaded your contact information (typically your email address or your phone number) onto Facebook and used it for marketing purposes.
 Facebook has matched these details with your profile and, as a result, served you their ads.

 Facebook is integrated into a lot of other platforms and apps, which is convenient as you can log into them with one click.
 However, have you ever read their Terms & Conditions?
 Do you know what information those apps pull from your profile?
 You might have even allowed some of them to access your camera and microphone.
 You can change and revoke access to these apps by going to Settings > Apps and Websites and then delving into each app individually.

 The social network keeps a log of every step you’ve taken from the moment you created your account, including:

 You can download a copy of all the data Facebook has collected about you by following these steps (preferably on a desktop or laptop device):

 It might take several days for Facebook to create your archive.
 They will send you a message once it’s ready.

 No company should have this much information about you – especially not a social media giant known for data mining and a laid-back approach towards cybersecurity.
 In the last 2 years, Facebook has:

 Facebook has slipped up over and over again, and many say they haven’t made any significant changes to protect their customers’ data and regain their trust.
 As a result, many Facebook users are fleeing the platform.
 Indeed, Facebook makes it very difficult to make your profile more private (For example, there’s no option to delete your old photos or posts all at once).

-Click here for our post on how leave Facebook for good.
-If you are not yet ready for that commitment, here are a few other tips:
+Read more on how to delete Facebook account temporarily or for good.
+If you are not yet ready for the latter, here are a few tips to follow: